artemsaraiev/61040-portfolio/assignments/assignment1.md

 My main evidence is my personal experience and my researcher friends' experiences.
 However, this problem is acknowledged, which can be seen by many discussions on reddit and forums about common ways to engage in paper discussions.
 More sources are below:

-- [Academia StackExchange: Is there a good site for holding online discussions of scientific papers?](https://academia.stackexchange.com/questions/2385/is-there-a-good-site-for-holding-online-discussions-of-scientific-papers) — Multiple users note there is no centralized, widely adopted platform.
+- [Academia StackExchange: Is there a good site for holding online discussions of scientific papers?](https://academia.stackexchange.com/questions/2385/is-there-a-good-site-for-holding-online-discussions-of-scientific-papers) — multiple users note there is no centralized, widely adopted platform.
-- [r/academia thread: Is there a forum where people can discuss academic papers?](https://www.reddit.com/r/academia/comments/1czi7dt/is_there_a_forum_where_people_can_discuss/) — Discussions mostly happen in small labs or fragmented spaces.
+- [r/academia thread: Is there a forum where people can discuss academic papers?](https://www.reddit.com/r/academia/comments/1czi7dt/is_there_a_forum_where_people_can_discuss/) — discussions mostly happen in small labs or fragmented spaces.
-- [r/academia comment (example)](https://www.reddit.com/r/academia/comments/1czi7dt/comment/l5gnlik/) — Lab-level discussions are ad hoc and rarely accessible to outsiders.
+- [r/academia comment (example)](https://www.reddit.com/r/academia/comments/1czi7dt/comment/l5gnlik/) — lab-level discussions are ad hoc and rarely accessible to outsiders.
-- [alphaXiv announcement (Stanford AI Lab)](https://x.com/StanfordAILab/status/1818669016325800216) — Interest in tools that help summarize and share arXiv papers.
+- [alphaXiv announcement (Stanford AI Lab)](https://x.com/StanfordAILab/status/1818669016325800216) — interest in tools that help summarize and share arXiv papers.
-- [PubPeer](https://pubpeer.com/) — Post-publication peer review exists, but adoption is niche.
+- [PubPeer](https://pubpeer.com/) — post-publication peer review exists, but adoption is niche.
-- [ResearchGate Q&A](https://www.researchgate.net/questions) — Paper discussions exist, but engagement quality is often criticized.
+- [ResearchGate Q&A](https://www.researchgate.net/questions) — paper discussions exist, but engagement quality is often criticized.
-- [X/Twitter search: arXiv paper discussion](https://x.com/search?q=arxiv%20paper%20discussion&src=typed_query) — Popular, hype-driven threads; decent reach, poor depth.
+- [X/Twitter search: arXiv paper discussion](https://x.com/search?q=arxiv%20paper%20discussion&src=typed_query) — popular, hype-driven threads; decent reach, poor depth.
-- [Nature editorial: The future of peer review](https://communities.springernature.com/posts/the-future-of-peer-review) — Recognizes gaps in post-publication discourse.
+- [Nature editorial: The future of peer review](https://communities.springernature.com/posts/the-future-of-peer-review) — recognizes gaps in post-publication discourse.
-- [LSE Impact blog: Why we need to talk about academic peer review](https://blogs.lse.ac.uk/impactofsocialsciences/2016/02/17/breaking-the-traditional-mould-of-peer-review/) — Existing tools do not incentivize serious engagement.
+- [LSE Impact blog: Why we need to talk about academic peer review](https://blogs.lse.ac.uk/impactofsocialsciences/2016/02/17/breaking-the-traditional-mould-of-peer-review/) — existing tools do not incentivize serious engagement.

 ---